DanielQH07/astroimpactor/readme.md

 ### Shadows
 - Realistic shadow casting from the PointLight at the Sun’s center.

-### Asteroid Belts
+### Asteroid
-- **Procedurally Generated**: 1000 asteroids for the belt between Mars and Jupiter, 3000 for the Kuiper belt.
+- **Realistic meteorite impact**: Realistic simulation of impact crater and meteorite shape based on custom data.
-- **Performance Optimization**: Simplified textures to ensure high performance.
+- **Procedurally Generated**: Generate over 10 thousands of NEOs at current date using NEO ESA data to calculate the orbit.

 ### Select Feature
 - **Hover Effect**: White outline around planets when hovered.